HackingBuddha/jsTesting/README.md

-Code for Udacity course - Javascript Testing
+Code from the Udacity course - Javascript Testing